 It may help to use clips to hold the burlap together, especially the first couple times you do it.

-The leaves and petals are created the same way for this summer sunflower.
+The leaves and petals are created in the same way for the sunflower.

 Fold the corners into the center.
 Pinch the center to create one pleat.
 Pinch the burlap on both sides of the first pleat and hold the folds together.